 Does my child have to go to kindergarten?

 No. Kindergarten is recommended, but not required by law.
 However, you must inform the school system in writing if you decide not to register your child.
 If your child will be six years old by September 30, Virginia Law requires you to enroll your child in school.

 Where do I register?

 Register your child at the elementary school that your child will attend.
 For information on which attendance/boundary zone you live in, call 703-228-6005.

 Arlington Public Schools provides a full-day kindergarten program.
 Children attend school for 6 1/2 hours on Mondays, Tuesdays, Thursdays, and Fridays.
-Wednesdays are Early Release days with children attending school for 3 1/2 hours allowing planning time for teachers.
+There are scheduled Early Release Wednesdays (10 for SY 2015-16) with children attending school for 3.5 hours, allowing planning time for teachers.